DMW2151/msls-pytorch-dcgan/docs/gan-blog/markdown/trained-a-gan.md

 | *Figure 1.2 - Grafana - GPU Utilization Rates* |
 | ![Bad GPU](./images/training/gpu_poor.png) |

 At this point things got quite difficult.
-I tried tweaking the number of workers and the pre-fetch factors, no luck.
+I tried tweaking the number of dataloader workers and their pre-fetch factors, no luck.
 I tried generating an hd5 dataset from my images and writing my own dataloader, again, no luck.
-I even tried installing a SIMD fork of PIL to increase image processing performance.
+I even tried installing a [SIMD fork of PIL](https://github.com/uploadcare/pillow-simd) to increase image processing performance.
 Unfortunately, none of it made a meaningful difference on the `V100`.
+I strongly suspected it was the dataloader code that was the bottleneck and did a few sanity checks (see [Appendix 2](#Appendix-2---PIL-Benchmarks)) to make sense of things.

 I did some research into [GPU profiling](https://pytorch.org/blog/pytorch-profiler-1.9-released/) and learned that GPU utilization is a coarse metric and I was probably already in a OK place from a performance perspective.

 > Estimated Achieved Occupancy (Est. Achieved Occupancy) is a layer deeper than Est. SM Efficiency and GPU Utilization for diagnosing performance issues. ...
 As a rule of thumb, good throughput gains can be had by improving this metric to 15% and above.
 But at some point you will hit diminishing returns.
 If the value is already at 30% for example, further gains will be uncertain.

-This low GPU utilization was still a bit unsettling, but my Est. Achieved Occupancy was good, so I had to move along.
-Finally, I did a full "GPU" run on a multi-GPU instance (`p3.8xlarge`, 4 x `V100`) and I could finally move along to training on the Gaudi-accelerated instances.
+This low GPU utilization was still a bit unsettling, but my Est. Achieved Occupancy was good and the standard `pytorch.DataLoader` would stay in the code.
+Finally, I did a full "GPU" run on a multi-GPU instance (`p3.8xlarge`, 4 x `V100`) and I could  move along to training on the Gaudi-accelerated instances satisfied that I gave the GPU a fair shake.

 |                           |
 |:-------------------------:|